 Notes

-- Use a combination of dried fruit of your choice.
+- Mixed fruit: use a combination of dried fruit of your choice.
+We like to use a combination of sultanas, raisins, currants, mixed peel and glacé/candied cherries.
 You could also include some slivered almonds.

-- Use just the orange zest and avoid grating the bitter, white pith.
+- Orange zest: use just the orange zest and avoid grating the bitter, white pith.
+Zest the oranges prior to juicing.

-- If you are not able to find mixed spice, Pumpkin Spice Mix is a good alternative.
+- Mixed spice: if you are not able to find mixed spice, Pumpkin Spice Mix is a good alternative.

-- Brandy is optional.
+- Brandy: this is optional.
 If you prefer, you could use rum, port, whisky or Cointreau.
 Alternatively, for alcohol-free, use extra orange juice instead.

-- To sterilise your jar, preheat your oven to 130 Degrees C (270F).
+- Sterilising the jar: to sterilise your jar, preheat your oven to 130 Degrees C (270F).
 Place a clean jar in the oven for at least 20 minutes, then remove and allow to cool before filling with your Fruit Mince.

-- Please note, the nutritional information is based on one cup of this recipe.
+- Nutritional information: please note, the nutritional information is based on one cup of this recipe.
 The nutritional information is an estimate only.

 Nutrition Estimate: